talicopanda/social-media-influence-analysis/README.md

 It also holds the vector embedding representation of the tweet's content which is defined as a higher dimensional array in a latent space of content (see details in [Implementation](#implementation)).
 Note that this tweet class allows for changes in the embedding algorithm in order to test the efficacy of multiple embedding approaches.

+These tweets are stored in the `processed_influence_tweets` database.

 ## Community

 A community object holds information about a specific community.

-TODO: what else will "Community hold"
+It contains and is defined by a list of users.
+Functionality includes downloading all tweets within the community to the `raw_tweets` database, processing all tweets from the community from the `raw_tweets` database to the `processed_influence_tweets`.

 ## Content Market

-A content market is initialized with respect to a community and is used to manage the tweets within such community.
+A content market is initialized with respect to a community and is used to manage and perform operations on the tweets within such community.
 It also provides functions that calculate:

 - **Demand** for a given content embedding, set of users and time range.